Theyyam – A traditional performing art form of Malabar linked with coloured myths and folklore

 The artists never use artificial colours to paint performers’ body.
 Instead they use natural colours made from rice flour, turmeric, leaves paste and lamp black to do art on body.
 There are a few varieties of theyyam such as Vettakkaruman, Wayanattu Kulavan, Pulli Karinkaali and Muthappan which own Meyyezhuthu also.

 Aniyalangal – Costumes and ornaments used for performance

 Theyyam figures get a divine charm for the costumes and ornaments used for decorating head and body parts.
-Dark red is the predominant colour of costumes, with shades with white in most theyyams.
+Dark red is the predominant colour of costumes, along with white shades in most theyyams.
 In some costumes, black is also used aside deep red shades.
 Costumes and ornaments used for this purpose are collectively called Aniyalangal.
-Thala Chamayam – Worn in head, Arachamayam – Worn on waist, Kaikkaru – worn on hands and Kaakkaru –worn on legs; ornaments worn on each body part has a distinct name.
+Thala Chamayam – Worn in head, Arachamayam – Worn on waist, Kaikkaru – worn on hands and Kaakkaru – worn on legs; ornaments worn on each body part has a distinct name.

 Crown of theyyam is called Thirumudi.
 It’s the last step to wear thirumudi, after the artist completes the makeup and wear the costumes and ornaments.
 When thirumudi is placed on the head, the performer turns to theyyam, where he takes the avatar of some character related to Hindu mythology.
 Valiya Mudi, Pookkatti Mudi, Vattamudi and Purathattumudi are some of the crowns used for theyyam, known as Mudi in local terms.
 Some crowns made using bamboo or aracanut stem have good height.
 Figures of Kshetrapaalakan Theyyam and some Bhagavati Theyyam have heights equivalent to aracanut tree.